Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md

 var operationId = operation.Id;
 ```

-Within 14 days, user can use the same operation ID to fetch the same result.
+Within 14 days, You can use the same operation ID to fetch the same result.
 One precondition is the client endpoint should be the same:

 ```C# Snippet:AsyncRouteMatrixRequestWithOperationId2
 // Within 14 days, users can retrive the cached result with operation ID